kubilus1/autoortho/docs/index.md

 * You are running 64bit Windows 10+
 * You have install X-Plane 11.50+
 * You have setup and configured [WinFSP](https://github.com/winfsp/winfsp)
-* You have installed a recent version of [Python](https://www.python.org/downloads/)

 Steps:

-1. Download the most recent release of this project: https://github.com/kubilus1/autoortho/releases
+1. Download the most recent `autoortho.exe` release of this project: https://github.com/kubilus1/autoortho/releases
-2. Extract to a convenient location
+2. Place `autoortho.exe` in a sensible location
-3. Enter the directory you extracted
-4. Run the project by executing `run.bat`
+4. Run the program
 5. Configure your X-Plane Custom Scenery directory to point to the appropriate location
 6. Download and setup an ortho set from the 'Scenery' tab.
-7. Click 'Fly' to run the program
+7. Click 'Run' to run the program
 8. Configure your scenery_packs.ini file appropriately
 9. Run X-Plane and choose a location for an ortho set you have downloaded